-The 2011 Census estimates that there are 52,850 people aged 3 or over who are able to speak Welsh in Conwy CB and Denbighshire.
+Until the 2021 Census data is available, we are continuing to use 2011 Census data which estimated that there were 52,850 people aged 3 or over who are able to speak Welsh in Conwy County Borough and Denbighshire.

-For Wales as a whole only 19% of the population are able to speak Welsh.
+For Wales as a whole, only 19% of the population at that time were able to speak Welsh.

-Only slightly more than half of the population of the area were born in Wales (56% overall – 54% in Conwy CB and 58% in Denbighshire), which in part accounts for the lower proportion of the population who are able to speak Welsh when compared to the neighbouring districts to the West (Gwynedd contains 65% Welsh speakers).
+Only slightly more than half of the population of the area were born in Wales (56% overall – 54% in Conwy County Borough and 58% in Denbighshire), which in part accounts for the lower proportion of the population who are able to speak Welsh when compared to the neighbouring districts to the west (Gwynedd contains 65% Welsh speakers).

 In general, the incidence of both Welsh speakers and those born in Wales increases towards the west, and as one travels inland.
-Ability to speak Welsh is at a peak in the rural southern ward of Uwchaled (71% Welsh speaking), and at its lowest in the coastal community of Towyn & Kinmel Bay (less than 12%)[i].
+Ability to speak Welsh was, in 2011, at a peak in the rural southern ward of Uwchaled (71% Welsh speaking), and at its lowest in the coastal community of Towyn & Kinmel Bay (less than 12%).

 Though the number of Welsh speakers in the area increased between 1981 and 1991 they have decreased in number in more recent years.
-The proportion of Welsh speakers within the population has been in slow decline for several generations within both Conwy CB and Denbighshire.
+The proportion of Welsh speakers within the population has been in slow decline for several generations within both Conwy County Borough and Denbighshire.

 Source: Census of Population, ONS

-In order to survive, the Welsh language needs to be a language of communication.
-The introduction of Welsh as a compulsory subject in schools halted or at least slowed) a 1901-1981 trend which would have been heading towards a predicted ‘zero Welsh speakers’ by 2041, but more needs to be done.
+In order to survive, the Welsh language needs to be a language of communication and everyday life; at home, in work and within the community.
+The introduction of Welsh as a compulsory subject in schools halted (or at least slowed) a 1901-1981 trend which would have been heading towards a predicted ‘zero Welsh speakers’ by 2041, but more needs to be done.